boazsegev/iodine/README.md

 This is **not** an upgrade, this is a **full rewrite**.

 Iodine 0.1.x was written in Ruby and had tons of bells and whistles and a somewhat different API.
-It was limited to 1024 concurrent connections.
+It also inherited the `IO.select` limit of 1024 concurrent connections.

 Iodine 0.2.x is written in C, doesn't have as many bells and whistles (i.e., no Websocket Client) and has a stripped down API (simpler to learn).
 The connection limit is calculated on startup, according to the system's limits.
 Connection overflows are terminated with an optional busy message, so the system won't crash.